thorve/OpenTicket/DesignDoc/RMA.md

 1. Publisher notifies the failure analysis report to consumer
 ## Out of scope

-We would not be discussing the transport methodologies preferred for this notification message.
+We would not be discussing the replacement/maintainance details, and any internal support tickets related to the maintainance

 ## Stages of RMA Lifecycle